D21W12/Advent-of-Code-2024/README.md

 Description of the Advent of Code from the official website:
 > Advent of Code is an Advent calendar of small programming puzzles for a variety of skill levels that can be solved in any programming language you like.
 People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.

+More information concerning the AoC can be found on [adventofcode.com](https://adventofcode.com/2024/about)